shield logo

 Porch Pirates: 6 Steps to Take if Your Package Is Stolen

-Nearly 4 in 10 shoppers have had a package stolen before it could be delivered
+Nearly four in 10 shoppers have had a package stolen.

 This is according to a study commissioned by ValuePenguin.
-While the number of deliveries ticks upward during the holidays, this data reminds consumers that package theft is a pervasive issue throughout the entire year.
+Although the number of deliveries increases during the holidays, package theft is pervasive throughout the year.

 If you were unlucky enough to have a package stolen from your front door, here's what you need to do.